 The technical safety requirements' (TSR) [1] specified surveillance frequency for the oxygen monitoring systems in HANM is every two months while the surveillance frequency is monthly for the systems in TEF.
 The documented safety analysis (DSA) specifies that the bases of these surveillance frequencies are "engineering judgment and operating history."
-When the review team inquired about the specific engineering judgement and operating history that justified a two-month surveillance for the oxygen monitoring systems in HANM and a monthly frequency for the oxygen monitoring systems in TEF, SRTE personnel indicated that the functional test frequencies are based on the following uncertainty evaluations:
+When the review team inquired about the specific engineering judgment and operating history that justified a two-month surveillance for the oxygen monitoring systems in TEF, SRTE personnel indicated that the functional test frequencies are based on the following uncertainty evaluations: